CivicTechAtlanta/future-greenspaces/README.md

 - Max walking distance - 0.5 from GS border
 - No topography

-Please see Wiki page for more details.
+Please see Wiki page for more details about the project and links to some of the open data that has been identified.